jac-uk/admin/.github/ISSUE_TEMPLATE/issue-template-.md

 **[Screenshots / wireframes / designs / pictures]**
 [] If applicable, add screenshots to help explain the issue / task.
 Include screen grabs, video demo, notes etc.

-[Happy Story/Sad story]
+**[Happy Story**
 Happy story - Admin fills out all sections of the tasklist, see that application process is a required part of exercise configuration, and completes application process.

+**[Sad story]**
-Sad story - Admin fills out all sections of the tasklist, does not see that application process is a required part of exercise configuration, tries to submit for approval, see's that application process is needed and completes application process.
+ Admin fills out all sections of the task list, but does not see that application process is a required part of the exercise configuration, when they try to submit for approval, they see that the application process is needed and complete the  application process.